ElJohnnie/console.log-finder/README.md

 # Console Log Finder

-`console-log-finder` is an NPM library that scans a given directory (and its subdirectories) for JavaScript (`.js`) and TypeScript (`.ts`) files containing `console.log` statements.
+`console.log-finder` is an NPM library that scans a given directory (and its subdirectories) for JavaScript (`.js`) and TypeScript (`.ts`) files containing `console.log` statements.
 It helps developers identify and remove unnecessary `console.log` calls from their codebase.

 ## Features